ryuichiueda/slides_marp/advanced_vision/lesson1-e.md

 ### What is an artificial neural network?

-- Revisiting the original question
 - Why can we recognize cats and dogs?
    - We know that the brain does this.
    - We know that the brain has nerves.
-- <span style="color:red">What exactly are the brain and nerves structured like?</span>
+- <span style="color:red">What is the structure of the brain and nerves?</span>

 ![bg right:26% 100%](./figs/cat_and_dog.png)